In this article, I would like to present a method for completing an active Task Step in SDL WorldServer using the REST API.

 The method returns a boolean value specifying whether the task step completion was successful.

-Download an asset associated with a TASK in SDL WorldServer using the REST API
+file (asset) associated with a Task in SDL WorldServer using the REST

 The method takes six parameters: